The Music of Nigel Keay

 Au programme :

-Ross James Carey (NZ) - Two Poems of Katherine Mansfield, (There is a Solemn Wind Tonight, Sea Song) (9'58") **
+Ross James Carey - Two Poems of Katherine Mansfield, (There is a Solemn Wind Tonight, Sea Song) (10'35") **

 Musiciens; Sandra Howard - flûte, Nigel Keay - alto, Nicolas Hette - harpe

-The Violin Sonata by Arnold Trowell was composed for and dedicated to the composer's twin brother Garnet Trowell, who was Katherine Mansfield's lover.
+The Violin Sonata by Arnold Trowell was composed for and dedicated to the composer's twin brother Garnet Trowell, with whom Katherine Mansfield had a love affair.
 Masha Lankovsky and Mirei Tsuji will be giving the first modern-era performance of this sonata, long-forgotten since its premiere at Wigmore Hall, London, in 1917.

 A propos des artistes